ollie/vimeo_videos/README.md

     $ bundle exec rubocop .          # Check code style
     $ bundle exec yard doc           # Generate and check documentation
     $ gem build vimeo_videos.gemspec # Make sure it builds and doesn't print warning
+    $ rake                           # Or do all those above in one step

 ## Resources